HowardGoldowsky/LaplaceAI/README.md

 # LaplaceAI
-Class project for Robotics
+Class project for Robotics.
 Files are well commented.
-Send me an email if you want to learn more or to use them.
+Please send me an email if you want to learn more or to use them.